 Although some would consider an in-flight meal a big perk, the truth is that food on Chinese airlines is nothing to get super-excited about.
 It never seems to settle well in my stomach, so I personally tend to avoid it.

 If you are looking for something more suitable to eat, I recommend purchasing a meal to bring with you before boarding the airplane.

 Speaking of meals you can purchase, restaurants in Chinese airports are generally expensive and may not have many food options to choose from.

 In major city airports you’ll find familiar fast food, but that’s about it.
 It might help to think ahead and pick up something you like before heading to the airport.

-Should you in the end opt for the in-flight meal, generally you can count on beef, chicken, or fish (vegetarianism isn’t really a thing in China).
+Should you decide to opt for the in-flight meal, you can usually expect beef, chicken, or fish (vegetarianism isn’t really a thing in China).
 You should also have no problems ordering in English.